Whatever your primary reason was for becoming an affiliate, I’m sure that at the back of your mind, your first thought was to make money online.

 - Email specialist

 Not all at once, obviously (remember – be sustainable), there’s a big difference between £100,000 and £999,999.
-But there’ll be plenty of opportunity for you to hire key personnel as your business grows and you see fit.
+But there’ll be plenty of opportunities for you to hire key personnel as your business grows and you see fit.
 With all the specialised staff, you will very much become a CEO/director who focuses on business relations, investment, staff management and scaling the business.

 So to keep it simple, here’s the key strategy: